 Uganda is among the top safari destinations in East Africa, where travelers can spot the big five wild animal species.
 The historical origins of the big five were given by the big-game hunters, who took a practical experiment of hunting the African wildlife species, and their research came out that these big five animals are very difficult to hunt.

-Leopard is counted in the big five families as well; leopards have a nocturnal nature; they are sensitive and fierce; leopards are very hard to spot, though they can be seen in the morning while on early morning game drives at Queen Elizabeth National Park, Kidepo valley national park, Murchison Falls National Park, and Lake Mburo national park.
+Leopards are counted in the big five families as well; leopards have a nocturnal nature; they are sensitive and fierce; leopards are very hard to spot, though they can be seen in the morning while on early morning game drives at Queen Elizabeth National Park, Kidepo Valley National Park, Murchison Falls National Park, and Lake Mburo National Park.

 The African caped buffalo can easily be seen on your Uganda safari game drives; caped buffaloes move in large herds through most savannah vegetation, and the buffaloes’ males lead the herds.
 Caped buffaloes can be seen at Murchison Falls National Park, Queen Elizabeth National Park, Lake Mburo National Park, Semiliki National Park, and Lake Kidepo Valley National Park, among other big five families that also include elephants and rhinos.